karl-denby/mongo-infra-docker/README.md

 ---

 ## Changelog
-- 2024-04-15 Make CM act more like the OM container
+- 2024-04-15 Make CM act more like the OM container, change container names so you can run OM/CM agents at the same time with no clash
 - 2024-04-11 Initial x86_64 Ops Manager Proof of Concept aarch64 for Cloud Manager confirmed good on Windows/M-series mac
 - 2024-04-10 Initial x86_64 Cloud Manager Proof of Concept, with an untested version for aarch64